-The Faulkner University Graduate Catalog sets forth general academic policy and specific undergraduate academic policy.
-The University also publishes a separate Undergraduate Catalog, which describes associate and baccalaureate degrees, plus a Student Handbook, along with supplementary publications for various programs.
+he Faulkner University Graduate Catalog sets forth general academic policy and specific graduate academic policy.
+The university also publishes a separate Undergraduate Catalog, which describes associate and bachelor degrees, plus a Student Handbook, along with supplementary publications for various programs.

-While the provisions of this catalog will ordinarily be applied as stated, the University reserves the right to change any provision listed in this catalog including, but not limited to, academic requirements for graduation without actual notice to individual students.
+While the provisions of this catalog will ordinarily be applied as stated, the University reserves the right to change any provision listed in this catalog, including but not limited to academic requirements for graduation without actual notice to individual students.
 Every effort will be made to keep students advised of any such changes.
-Information on changes will be available in the Office of the Registrar and/or the Office of the Vice President for Academic Affairs.
+Information on changes will be available in the Office of the Registrar and/or the Office of the Vice President for Academics.
 It is important that each student be aware of his or her individual responsibility to keep apprised of current graduation requirements for the student's respective degree program.

-All students must read and follow the rules and regulations as presented in the Student Handbook and such program specific supplementary handbooks as may be applicable.
-The handbook contains the conduct regulations, penalties for failure to comply, grievance procedures, and a statement on student rights.
-Failure to follow the conduct regulations contained in the handbook can result in disciplinary action including suspension and expulsion from the University.
-The Student Handbook and such program specific supplementary handbooks as may be applicable, as they may be amended from time to time, are incorporated in this catalog by reference for all purposes.
+All students must read and follow the rules and regulations as presented in the Student Handbook.
+The handbook contains the Conduct Regulations, penalties for failure to comply, grievance procedures, and a statement on student rights.
+Failure to follow the Conduct Regulations contained in the handbook can result in disciplinary action including suspension and expulsion from the University.
+The Student Handbook, as amended from time to time, is incorporated in this Catalog by reference for all purposes.